SirongHuang/Deep-Learning-Track-ML_Meetup/README.md

 =>&nbsp;  Beyond minimum requirement:
       - Implement with Keras, Pytorch, Tensorflow etc.
       - Explanation / visualization of concepts
-3. Post the link of your notebook on discord / email to sirong.huang1@gmail.com
+3. Send the link of your notebook with this [Google form](https://goo.gl/forms/6rj21GFba4BeR8m83) (All notebook links will be posted here)
 4. Present your code in next workshop

 #### Workshop: